 "That's just the way I play," Butch said.
 "If I stop playing that way, that's not who I am."

 Now that the Big Time Tournament has come to close for Butch, he will not play anymore this summer.
 Instead, he'll kick back, rest his back and hang out with his high school friends.

 "I'll just take a month off and try to be a normal kid," Butch said.
 "Just go out in the lake and swim a lot and do other stuff.
 I'll hang with my friends and try to get my high school team chemistry back now."

-He'll also be taking phone calls from college coaches, setting up in-home visits and the remainder of his official campus visits.
+He'll also be taking phone calls from college coaches, setting up in-home and the remainder of his official campus visits.
 Butch is considering eight schools, but it's common knowledge that four schools lead – Arizona, North Carolina, Wisconsin and Kansas.
 He took his official visit to Arizona in April and will visit UNC the weekend of Sept.
 11. The Kansas and Wisconsin visits have not been set.

 His April visit to Arizona could end up being a mistake if the positive impressions and the inroad made at the time eventually wear off.

 "I really enjoyed (my visit to Arizona)," Butch said.
 "They were really helpful with stuff, they really were.
 I don't think it either helped or hurt (Arizona).
-It gave me a good view of (the University).
+It gave me a good view of (the program).
 If anything it probably helped.
 I thought it was real helpful to see it and I will remember it.
 I'll never forget."

 The Arizona desert is vastly different from the Wisconsin climate.
 So how will that play into Butch's decision?

 "Different scenery, but I can change (if I go to Arizona)," Butch said.
 "It might be difficult, but I'll find a lake somewhere."